Data Science (Graduate Apprenticeship) BSc (Hons)

 Course details

-Graduates will develop abilities across the core and emerging areas of data science including: statistical techniques, data analytics, data engineering, as well as machine learning and artificial intelligence.
-They will gain the requisite underpinning technical knowledge combined with key capabilities in data governance and the application of ethics, and well-rounded professional skills and behaviours.
+You will develop abilities across the core and emerging areas of data science including statistical techniques, data analytics, data engineering, as well as machine learning and artificial intelligence.
+You will gain the requisite underpinning technical knowledge combined with key capabilities in data governance and the application of ethics, and well-rounded professional skills and behaviours.

 A key part of the Data Science GA is that each of the eight key content areas are combined to deliver a holistic learning experience.
 These are: